brosenan/y0/doc/modules.md

 ```
 When reading the module, the source location of expressions is recorded as metadata.
+The file path is recorded as `:path` and the beginning and end locations within the
+file are recorded as `:start` and `:end`, respectively, representing the row and
+column location as a single integrer using the formula: `row * 1000000 + col`.
+This
+guarantees that (1) the values of the row and column can be extracted unambiguously
+from the values and (2) these values can be compared using normal integer comparison
+operators (e.g., `>` and `<=`).
 ```clojure
 (fact
  (let [[module _deps] (load-single-module "foo.bar" ["/some/path"])]